Probabilistic Categorical Adversarial Attack & Adversarial Training: Experiment

-\textbf{Baseline Defenses.} We compare our PAdvT with following baseline defenses: \begin{itemize}[leftmargin=0.3in] \item \textbf{Standard training}.
-It minimizes the average cross-entropy loss on clean input. \item \textbf{Hot-flip}\citep{DBLP:journals/corr/abs-1712-06751}.
-It uses the gradient with respect to the one-hot input representation to find out the which individual feature under perturbation has the highest estimated loss.
-It is initially proposed to model char flip in Char-CNN model, and we also apply it to word-level substitution, as in \citep{DBLP:conf/iclr/DongLJ021}. \item \textbf{Adv $l_2$-ball}\citep{miyato2017adversarial}.
-It uses an $l_2$ PGD adversarial attack inside the word embedding space for adversarial training. \item \textbf{ASCC-Defense}\citep{DBLP:conf/iclr/DongLJ021}.
+\begin{itemize}[leftmargin=0.3in] \itemsep{0em} \item \textbf{Standard training}.
+It minimizes the average cross-entropy loss on clean input. \item \textbf{Hot-flip}~\citep{ebrahimi2017hotflip}.
+It uses the gradient with respect to the one-hot input representation to find out which individual feature under perturbation has the highest estimated loss.
+It is initially proposed to model char flip in Char-CNN model, and we also apply it to word-level substitution, as in \citep{DBLP:conf/iclr/DongLJ021}. \item \textbf{Adv $l_2$-ball}~\citep{miyato2017adversarial}.
+It uses an $l_2$ PGD adversarial attack inside the word embedding space for adversarial training. \item \textbf{ASCC-Defense}~\citep{DBLP:conf/iclr/DongLJ021}.
 A state-of-the-art defense method in text classification.
 It uses the worst perturbation over a sparse convex hull in the word embedding space for adversarial training. \end{itemize}

+\textbf{Legible attacks on NLP.} It is worth noting that when we apply our method to the text datasets IMDB, we consider the additional requirements of maintaining semantic meaning and grammatical correctness for NLP tasks.
+Following existing textual data attacking methods \cite{DBLP:conf/iclr/DongLJ021}, we only switch some words with their synonyms while keeping correct grammatical forms and perturb each word separately.
+Specifically, we follow the same way of \cite{DBLP:conf/iclr/DongLJ021} which constructs the feasible perturbation space $\mathcal{S}(x)$ (see Eq.(\ref{deter form})) to maintain the semantic meaning and avoid grammatical errors, and apply the perturbation space into our framework.
+In Appendix \ref{texts}, we provide some real examples to show how words are replaced with their synonyms while keeping correct grammatic forms.
+We also provide adversarial texts for human evaluation to further confirm that this strategy meets the aforementioned requirements.